-Jessa Forest writes poetry and dark fiction.
+Jessa Forest writes poetry and weird fiction.
 She is the author of two poetry chapbooks and The Slaughter Chronicles, a grimdark, Lovecraftian-esque paranormal fantasy about werewolves.
+Besides being a self-published author, her short fiction and poetry have been published in several print and online magazines.
 Her stories question the definable borders of reality and indulge in the gritty, visceral aspects of contemporary fantasy.
+In 2011, she was nominated for the Pushcart Poetry Prize by the editors of The Camel Saloon.
 She was born in Arkansas, USA.

 Sylvia Plath said poetry is the blood jet.
 Nick Mount, on Sylvia Plath’s Ariel, said the lyric poem is a frozen moment in time.
 Lynda Barry said an image is the formless thing which gives things form.

 With poetry I try to freeze (or plasticine) specific moments that convey an image that I want to understand better.
 Sometimes those images are granular and visceral.
 Sometimes those images are surreal and oil-slick wavy.

 I’m not a huge fan of form or rhyme but I love sestinas and haiku.
 Poet Hali Sofala-Jones said the villanelle was a way for her to play with her obsessions.
 I need to try that.
 And even though I hate writing sonnets, one of my goals is to create a crown of sonnets that obeys all the rules.

 More specifically, my grimdark/shifter/dark fantasy/paranormal suspense book series.
 And a few other projects as well.

 The Slaughter Chronicles is a grimdark paranormal fantasy about werewolves and other monsters.
 The main point of this story is that not all monsters are “bad” and most times the real monsters are the humans.
 But there are also not-human monsters that are really, really bad.